Portify/portify-api-docs/source/includes/partner_applications/_show.md

 }
 ```

-This endpoint returns a new Partner Application.
+This endpoint returns an existing Partner Application.
 SECRET token is not required to use this endpoint.

 ### Parameters